"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Miri Ismail-Pignati, District One (15)

-The crowd cheers, and I swallow nervously, shaking my head to try to clear it.
-I brush my curled hair under my shimmering pink hairband.
-Then, wobbling in my glittery gold high heels, I ascend the stairs to the interview platform.
+The crowd cheers, and I swallow twice, shaking my head to try to clear it.
+My throat is dry.
+My mouth is dry.
+I should've practiced more for this with Aphrodite.
+At least I look amazing.
+I brush a few stray curls under my shimmering pink hairband.
+Then, wobbling in my glittery gilt-bedecked high heels, I ascend the stairs to the interview platform with all the dignity I can find in myself.

 The audience cheers again, thrilled for the first interview, and I force myself to smile.
 Who knew an interview would be more terrifying than my private training session?

-I spread out my pink, orange and gold silk halter dress, and sit down.
+I spread out my sunset-sheened silk halter dress and sit down.
 I'm trying to smile charmingly, but it probably looks like a grimace.
+I'm trying so hard.
+I'm trying.
+I have to do this.

 "Hello, Miri!" says the interviewer, Tanye Mickel.
 He's wearing a horrendous combination of orange and purple.
 I never thought I would meet someone with worse fashion sense than my friend Momo back home, who likes to wear bile green clothes, but Tanye proves me wrong.